nobl9/terraform-provider-nobl9/docs/resources/direct_pingdom.md

 # nobl9_direct_pingdom (Resource)

 Pingdom is a website monitoring software solution that gives users real-time, quality insights into the uptime and performance of their websites.
 After adding Pingdom as a data source in Nobl9, users can configure SLOs to check the overall performance status of their sites.
-Nobl9 connects with Pingdom to collect SLI measurements and compare them to SLO targets.
+Nobl9 connects to Pingdom for SLI measurement collection and comparison with SLO targets.

 For more information, refer to [Pingdom Direct | Nobl9 Documentation](https://docs.nobl9.com/Sources/pingdom#pingdom-direct).